gopaljigaur/github-gitea-mirror/README.md

 [Checkout CHANGELOG.md](/CHANGELOG.md)

-This is a fork of the official [repo](https://github.com/varunsridharan/github-gitea-mirror)
+This is a fork of the [original repo](https://github.com/varunsridharan/github-gitea-mirror)